MapsPeople/docs/collections/_web/v3/guides/show_users_position.md

 In this guide, you will learn how to show a dot on the map, representing the user's current location.

-The Fiddle example below draws a MapsIndoors map, and adds a position control.
+The JSFiddle example below draws a MapsIndoors map, and adds a position control.
 Whenever position is received or updated, the map is always panned to that position.
 The code will be run through bit by bit in this guide.

 <script async src="//jsfiddle.net/ammapspeople/4qxL90ta/embed/html,result/"></script>